berkes/drupalyuibasetheme/README.txt

   1. First copy/paste one of the subthemes:

-     genesis_LITE (less html, same features)
+     - genesis_LITE (less html, same features)
-     genesis_SUBTHEME (more html, easier to theme)
+     - genesis_SUBTHEME (more html, easier to theme)

      Save your new sub-theme in the sites/all/themes directory.

-  2. Rename the new subtheme folder with your theme name.
+  2. Rename the new subtheme with your theme name.
 For example if you want to name your theme "foo" name the folder "genesis_foo".

   3. Rename genesis_SUBTHEME.info file.
 For example "genesis_foo.info".